niHonkage/DocsLearning/en/learn-more/use-cases/create-an-ai-chatbot-with-business-data-in-minutes.md

 <figure><img src="/en/.gitbook/assets/learn-more/image (19).png" alt=""><figcaption></figcaption></figure>

-Above is an example of how to embed Fusionworks into the official website through the AI chatbot Bob of Fusionworks official website.
-Of course, you can also use more features provided by Fusionworks to enhance the performance of the chatbot, such as adding some variable settings, so that users can fill in necessary judgment information before interaction, such as name, specific product used and so on.
+Above is an example of how to embed FusionWorks into the official website through the AI chatbot Bob of FusionWorks official website.
+Of course, you can also use more features provided by FusionWorks to enhance the performance of the chatbot, such as adding some variable settings, so that users can fill in necessary judgment information before interaction, such as name, specific product used and so on.

-Welcome to explore in Fusionworks together!
+Welcome to explore in FusionWorks together!

 <figure><img src="/en/.gitbook/assets/learn-more/image (25).png" alt=""><figcaption></figcaption></figure>